MIvanchev/static-wine32/README.md

 *"Bro, unreal!!
 Latest Wine, latest Mesa, latest everything!" – Gandalf, a famous 🧙*

+*"See, eh, now Little Tony can finally enjoy all his games, eh, yeah." – the Mob 🇮🇹*

 **TL;DR** Does it even work?!
 Yes, absolutely.
 But it shouldn't, really. 🤡🤡

 ## Contents